 The Austin Media Center is a wonderful committee for you book lovers!
 This committee is the main support staff for our terrific library.
 Through the help of volunteers, we ensure the library runs smoothly and stays organized.
 Your time will be spent shelving books, assisting with checking books in and out for students, and helping with other media related projects.
 It is also a great chance to see students use the resources available to them, enriching their educational experience.
 We ask that our volunteers visit the library once a month (or certainly more if you wish) to help in the library.

 The Newsletter chairperson is responsible for gathering information for the newsletter (sent via email).
-Twice a month, an email newsletter is generated and sent out to the Austin distribution list.
+Each week, an email newsletter is generated and sent out to the Austin distribution list.
 The Newsletter chair is also responsible for sending out email blasts for time sensitive information between newsletters.
 If you are not receiving the newsletter, please contact the school office or the Newsletter Chair Person.
-If you do not have access to email, a hard copy is available in the office for you to pick up.

 This committee organizes and hosts regular events every 4-6 weeks ranging from 'morning teas' at members' homes, Friday afternoon play dates to the annual pot luck in the winter.
 The International Committee also plays a strong role in supporting the International STEM event each May.